 You can hike, mountain bike, and horseback ride on the varied-terrain trails in the park- plus in the winter, you can ski out of Blue Knob Four Seasons Resort.

 You can take a look at the entire park map here.
-In this snippet, we were at the green star:
+In this snippet, our sites have been at the green star, sites #21 and #35:

 PRO TIP for the Campground